emoriarty/blog/src/pages/beyond-merge/index.md

 The upper log shows a log history where the master branch (*d9ad32e*) and the local HEAD (*259aff2*) points to different commits.
-Except the first commit (*2dc6065*) there are no meaningful descriptions between them.
-Since each commit refers to the same feature, a suitable solution to arrange the log is to use `rebase` to join them into one commit.
+Except the first commit (*2dc6065*) the rest of messages are redundant or non-meaningful.
+Since each commit refers to the same feature, a suitable solution to arrange the log is to use `rebase` to group them together into one unique commit.

 `rebase` is not only an alternative to the merge command.
 Actually, the command is meant to rewrite the project history.
 With that notion in mind, `rebase` is able to be used in the same branch.
 Instead of specifying a branch name, a previous commit is passed in.
-Actually a branch name is not more that a meaningful name pointing to a commit.
+Indeed a branch name is not more that a meaningful name pointing to a commit.

 There is more regarding the rebase.
 It can be executed automatically by default